joinpursuit/AC_4_Web/units/fundamentals/lessons/arrays/arrays_101.md

 // adding the number 8
 numbers.push(8)
 // now numbers will be: [2, 4, 6, 8]
-// you can also add mulitipe elements by adding more elements to push. numbers.push(10, 12, 14)
+// you can also add multiple elements by adding more elements to push. numbers.push(10, 12, 14)
 // now numbers will be: [2, 4, 6, 8, 10, 12, 14]
 ```